Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Experiments

 \section{Experiments}

-\paragraph{Tasks and datasets} To evaluate our distillation method, we conduct comprehensive experiments on 3 tasks: 1) Math Word Problems (MWPs) task with the \textbf{SVMAP} dataset~\citep{patel2021nlp}; 2) Commonsense Question Answering (CQA) task with the \textbf{CQA} dataset~\citep{talmor2018commonsenseqa,rajani-etal-2019-explain}; 3) Natural Language Inference (NLI) task with the \textbf{ANLI} dataset~\citep{nie-etal-2020-adversarial}.
-For the samples in the dataset, we use either the human-annotated labels from the dataset or the pseudo-labels generated by the LLM as the labels used for training, in order to explore the impact of the availability of human annotations on our method.
+\paragraph{Tasks and datasets} To evaluate our distillation method, we conduct comprehensive experiments on three tasks: 1) math word problems (MWPs) task with the SVMAP dataset~\citep{patel-etal-2021-nlp}; 2) commonsense question answering (CQA) task with the CQA dataset~\citep{talmor2018commonsenseqa,rajani-etal-2019-explain}; 3) natural language inference (NLI) task with the ANLI dataset~\citep{nie-etal-2020-adversarial}.
+For dataset samples, we use either human-annotated labels from the dataset or LLM-generated pseudo-labels to explore the effect of human annotation availability on our method.

-\paragraph{Setup} In distillation, we utilize gpt-3.5-turbo as the LLM\footnote{Our experiments were conducted in August 2023 using the gpt-3.5-turbo model provided by the OpenAI API.}.
-To strike a balance between diversity and cost, in the main experiment, we obtain five CoTs for each training instance and five self-evaluation outputs of each CoT from the gpt-3.5-turbo model.
-Concurrently, we conducted experiments on the SVAMP dataset to explore the effects of using varying numbers of CoTs and self-evaluation outputs, as detailed in Section~\ref{subsec:numCoT} and Section~\ref{subsec:numSE}.
-We choose the T5-Base model (220M)~\citep{raffel2020exploring} as SLMs.
-In all experiments, the T5-Base model was initialized with pre-trained weights obtained from public sources\footnote{\url{https://huggingface.co/google/t5-v1_1-base}} and then is trained with a batch size of 64 and a learning rate of $5 \times 10^{-5}$.
-Main experiments can be reproduced on A100$\times$4 GPUs.
-We ran the experiments three times using different random seeds and report the average results and standard deviations.

-For the CQA dataset, we follow the CoT prompts by~\citep{wei2022chain} and devise similar prompts for the SVAMP and ANLI datasets and self-evaluation tasks.
+\paragraph{Setup} In distillation, we utilize gpt-3.5-turbo as the LLM\footnote{Most experiments were conducted in August 2023 using the gpt-3.5-turbo model provided by the OpenAI API.}.
 We utilize 5-shot CoT prompting to enhance the quality and standardize the formats of the responses generated by the LLM.
+We follow the CoT prompts from~\citet{wei2022chain} for the CQA dataset and devise similar prompts for other datasets and self-evaluation.
+To strike a balance between diversity and cost, in the main experiment, we obtain five CoTs for each training instance and five self-evaluation outputs of each CoT from the gpt-3.5-turbo model and choose the T5-Base model (220M)~\citep{raffel2020exploring} as the SLM.
+We provide more experimental details in Appendix~\ref{sec:appendix_a}.
+We also explore the effect of the value of the hyperparameter $\lambda$ on the results, which are presented in Appendix~\ref{sec:appendix_b}.
+Therefore, we select $\lambda = 0.5$ as the optimal hyperparameter for our main experiments.
+In all experiments, we report the mean results and standard deviations over 3 random runs.

-\subsection{Main Results}
+\subsection{Main results}